 - This insurance cover is essential when you work as self-employed with the public.
 For example, you could be working as a mobile makeup artist or doing bridal makeup.

-- Public liability is designed to protect your business should a customer get injured, fall ill, or their property damaged as a result of using your services.
-This could be in someone’s home or third-party premises.
+- Public liability protects your business should a customer get injured, fall ill, or their property damaged from using your services.
+It could be in someone’s home or third-party premises.

 - Court fees, complaints and compensation claims can be expensive.
-Public liability should cover these costs if you are sued.
+Public liability should cover these costs if you get sued.
 In short, it covers you against the cost of defending a claim.

 - Although public liability insurance is not a legal requirement in the UK, it should be the first policy you take out.